srivatsav1998/Attendance-tracker/README.md

 # Slac
 A website for slac community.
+"Slack is a cloud-based set of team collaboration tools and services, founded by Stewart Butterfield."

 ## Prerequisites
 PHPMyAdmin